ericrenone/Kakeya-AGI-Theory/README.md

 Deterministic geometry.
 Novelty-driven computation.
-Emergent intelligence without the memory wall.
+Emergent intelligence **without the memory wall**.
+A **first-principles framework** proving intelligence can emerge from relational activation and geometric completeness.